The making of elaborate trimmings such as tassels, braids, gold or silver cord, fringing or edgings for clothing or furnishings.

 The skills in the passementerie workshop comprise dyeing, cord-spinning, weaving and tassel-making, which are co-ordinated to produce mainly bespoke work.

-Tassel-making: The making of tassels and tassel tie-backs, usually using a wooden mould in the centre and covered with silk or other threads, and with gimps and bullions made by the cord-spinner, and often made to co-ordinate with the woven trimmings.
-The tassel-maker also works with woven trimmings, attaching ‘hangers’, ‘drops’ and jasmines.
+- Tassel-making: The making of tassels and tassel tie-backs, usually using a wooden mould in the centre and covered with silk or other threads, and with gimps and bullions made by the cord-spinner, and often made to co-ordinate with the woven trimmings.
+The tassel-maker, like the weaver, attaches handmade ‘hangers’, ‘drops’ and ‘jasmines’.

 Although passementerie can be defined by traditional and historical styles, with similar styles often copied and reproduced over time, some regional differences can sometimes be distinguished.
 For example, French work made for royalty in the 17th and 18th centuries, is often seen as the most elaborate and feminine.
 Also, some periods in history have distinctive styles, such as the Regency period in Great Britain.